Officers for 2023

 Treasurer: Margaret Perkins

 Program Committee; Star Pelsue, Stephen Pelsue, Margaret Perkins

-The purpose of this Chapter of the Maine Genealogical Society is to collect, exchange, preserve and publish genealogical records, related documents and information, and to promote and to encourage interest and scholarship in genealogy and family history in the Greater Portland area.
+The purpose of this Chapter of the Maine Genealogical Society is: To promote and encourage interest and research in genealogy and family history.

 Membership is open to anyone interested in genealogical research.
 Our yearly dues are $10.00.
 If you would like to join, please contact us at email@example.com with the following information; Name, Address, Phone and Email address.

 To subscribe to the Google Group of the Greater Portland Chapter of the Maine Genealogical Society (membership required), send an email to firstname.lastname@example.org

 To Join the GPCMGS Facebook (open to anyone), log into Facebook and search for Greater Portland Chapter of the Maine Genealogical Society and click “Join”